Mazurka: History

 The mazurka is always found to have either a triplet, trill, dotted eighth note (quaver) pair, or an ordinary eighth note pair before two quarter notes (crotchets).
 In the 19th century, the form became popular in many ballrooms in different parts of Europe.

-"Mazurka" is a Polish word, it means a Masovian woman or girl.
-It is a feminine form of the word "Mazur", which — until the nineteenth century — denoted an inhabitant of Poland's Mazovia region (Masovians, formerly plural: Mazurzy).
-The similar word "Mazurek" is a diminutive and masculine form of "Mazur".
-In relation to dance, all these words (mazur, mazurek, mazurka) mean "a Mazovian dance".
-Apart from the ethnic name, the word mazurek refers to various terms in Polish, e.g. a cake, a bird and a popular surname.
+Mazurka as a term denoting a music piece originated in France, and is connected to the name of the mazur dance.
+Until the mid-20th century, Mazur also signified an inhabitant of Mazovia, while Mazurka meant a Mazovian woman in the past.
+Mazurek is a diminutive and masculine form of Mazur.
+In relation to dance, all three words (mazur, mazurek, mazurka) underline the connection to Mazovia.
+Apart from that, the word mazurek refers to various terms in Polish, e.g. a cake, a bird and a popular surname.

 Mazurek is also a rural dance identified by some as the oberek.
 It is said oberek is a danced variation of the sung mazurek, the latter also having more prominent accents on second and third beats and less fluent of a rhythmical flow, which is so characteristical of oberek.